SHEMINI ATZERET & SIMCHAT TORAH MEALS

 c) Indoor seating

-For 20 years, Talia’s Steakhouse and Bar, the premier Glatt Kosher restaurant located on the Upper West Side of Manhattan, NYC, has been offering pre-paid, prix fixe, Glatt Kosher Simchat Torah lunch and dinner menu options – all inclusive.
+For over 21 years, Talia’s Steakhouse and Bar, the premier Glatt Kosher restaurant located on the Upper West Side of Manhattan, NYC, has been offering pre-paid, prix fixe, Glatt Kosher Simchat Torah lunch and dinner menu options – all inclusive.
 The energy, romantic ambiance, and Glatt Kosher gourmet cuisine at Talia’s Steakhouse & Bar make it the ideal spot to celebrate Simchat Torah.
 It is non-communal dinner with private tables for you and your family and friends.

 Bring your friends and family and enjoy Talia’s Yom Tov meals.
 Since Jewish law allows cooking on Yom Tov, which doesn’t fall on Shabbat, you can indulge in a sizzling steak right off the grill while sipping mixed drinks from Talia’s full bar such as vodka cranberry, apple or chocolate martinis, cosmopolitans, etc. Simchat Torah dinner at Talia’s includes challah roll, wine for kiddush and unlimited soda, coffee or tea.
 Deliveries will include challah and grape juice.